All vehicle insurance

-Advanced solar collectors integrate seamlessly into existing shingles, generating up to 1 kilowatt of energy per 100 square feet.
-They’re particularly good for sunny roofs in homeowners’ associations that forbid typical solar panels.
+Advanced solar collectors integrate seamlessly into existing shingles, generating 13-63 watts of energy per tile.2 They’re particularly good for sunny roofs in homeowners’ associations that forbid typical solar panels.
 While they may help offset energy costs with solar power, they also cost more than traditional solar options.

 2. Asphalt shingles

 Asphalt shingles are the most common roofing materials in America because they’re effective in all environmental conditions.
-Quality varies widely, so ask whether they pass the ASTM D3161, Class F (110 mph) or ASTM D7158, Class H (150 mph) wind tests and the AC438 durability test.
-Upfront costs are low, but you should expect to replace the shingles after about 20 years.
-If you live in a hail prone area, consider impact resistant shingles which have a UL 2218 Class 4 rating.
-Impact resistant shingles may qualify for a discount on your homeowner’s premium.
+Quality varies widely, so ask whether your shingles pass the ASTM D3161, Class F (110 mph) or ASTM D7158, Class H (150 mph) wind tests and are rated class 3 or 4 impact rating.3

 3. Metal roofing

-Metal roofing comes in vertical panels or shingles resembling slate, tile and shake – and lasts about 60 years.
+Metal roofing comes in vertical panels or shingles resembling slate, tile and shake – and can last 50-70 years.
 Metal excels at sloughing off heavy snow and rain, won’t burn and resists high winds.
-It is lightweight and can be installed over existing roofs.
-However, metal can be noisy during rainstorms, and may dent from hail.
-Average costs range between $5 and $12 per square foot, depending on type and style of metal – which is more than asphalt but less than concrete tiles.
-Corrosion also varies by material.
+It is lightweight and low maintenance compared to roofs of other materials.
+However, metal can be noisy during rainstorms.5Learn more about the pros and cons of metal roofs.

 4. Stone-coated steel

-Interlocking panels mimic slate, clay or shingles and resist damage caused by heavy rains (up to 8.8 inches per hour), winds of 120 miles per hour, uplifting, hail and freeze-thaw cycles.
-Consequently, they’re an economical, effective choice for wet, windy regions or areas prone to wildfires.
-Some stone-coated steel roofs are warranted for the lifetime of the house.
+Interlocking tiles mimic slate, clay or shingles and resist damage caused by heavy rains (up to 8.8 inches per hour), winds of 120 miles per hour, uplifting, hail and freeze-thaw cycles.
+Consequently, they’re an economical, effective choice for wet, windy regions or areas prone to wildfires.7

-Slate roofing lasts more than 100 years.
+Slate roofing can last more than 100 years.
 It won’t burn, is waterproof and resists mold and fungus.
-Slate is effective in wet climates but is expensive, heavy and may be easily broken when stepped on.
-Keep this in mind if you live in an area that experiences hail.
+Slate is effective in wet climates but is expensive, heavy and may be easily broken when stepped on.8

 6. Rubber slate